Ross Russell (footballer, born 1967)

 Ross Roy Russell (born 18 December 1967) is a Trinidadian retired football manager, and former footballer who played for Defence Force and the national team as a goalkeeper.

 Managerial career

 After retiring as a footballer, Russell worked as a manager, returning to Defence Force from 2009 to 2015.
 He helped them win 2 TT Pro League.
 In 2015, he had a brief stint as the manager for the Trinidad and Tobago women's national football team.
 He was appointed president of the Northern Football Association, a league within the Trinidad and Tobago football league system.

 Personal life

-Russell is the father of the Trinidadian international footballer Ross Russell Jr.
+Russell is the father of footballer Ross Russell Jr.